-- 5.3.1.
+5.3.1.
 Identifiable Collections.
-Issue a receipt for an identifiable collection applicable to an account maintained by another fiscal station if requested or required, and process the collection as a transaction for others.
-Include the complete identity of the remitter, account, fiscal station, and appropriate fiscal data on the DD 1131. - 5.3.2.
+Issue a receipt for an identifiable collection applicable to an account maintained by another fiscal station if requested or required and process the collection as a transaction for others.
+Include the complete identity of the remitter, account, fiscal station, and appropriate fiscal data on the DD 1131.

+5.3.2.
 Unidentifiable Collections.
 Do not process a collection for another fiscal station for which the accounting classification is not immediately identifiable as a transaction for others.
-Deposit the collection into F3875 and F3885 (Budget Clearing Account (Suspense)) or Shared Accounting Module default clearing accounts F3500 for proprietary payments and collections, and F3502 for Intra-Governmental Payment and Collection (IPAC), as appropriate, and review the guidance in Volume 4, Chapter 2, paragraphs 8.7 8.10.3 for additional information.
+Deposit the collection into F3875 and F3885 (Budget Clearing Account (Suspense)) or Shared Accounting Module default clearing accounts F3500 for proprietary payments and collections, and F3502 for IPAC, as appropriate, and review the guidance in Volume 4, Chapter 2, paragraphs 8.7 thru 8.10 for additional information.
 Upon determining the correct accounting classification, process an SF 1080 as a transaction for others to clear the suspense account.